Mindfulness for Skeptics

 Most of us spend the majority of our waking hours reacting.
 Reacting to emails, to notifications, to other people's urgency, to our own anxiety.
 We are not choosing our responses.
 We are running patterns.
 Mindfulness creates a gap between the stimulus and the response.
 A tiny gap, but enough to give you a choice.
 And over time, those choices compound.

 For people dealing with burnout, chronic stress, or emotional overwhelm, that gap is everything.
 It is the difference between being dragged through your day by your nervous system and having some say in how you respond to what is happening.
+If you want the unexpected benefits, the surprising benefits of mindfulness goes further.

-Want to Go Deeper?
+Want to go deeper?

 No singing bowls.
 Promise.